VUEngine/vuengine.github.io/documentation/basics/building.md

 ### Build Mode Switch

 A Build Mode Switch (**I**), which shows the current build mode, can be found in the Status Bar.
 Click to change the build mode.
-See the chapter below for more into about <a href="#build-modes">Build Modes</a>.
+See the chapter below for more into about [Build Modes](#build-modes).

 ## Build Modes